 |Chapter 13||After 3-5 Years|

-Authorized user: Another way for you to get a credit card after bankruptcy is to become an authorized user on a card account belonging to someone else, such as a partner, parent or close family member.
-This is a great option if you’re focused on building credit.
-That’s because the card’s payment history will be added to your credit report, helping to improve your credit score.
-To get the most credit-building power, become an authorized user on a card that has a high limit, low balance, and long, positive payment history.
+Becoming an authorized user: Another way for you to get a credit card after bankruptcy is to become an authorized user on a card account belonging to someone else, such as a partner, parent or close family member.
+This is a great option if you’re focused on improving your credit score, since the card’s payment history will be added to your credit report.
+To get the most credit-building power, become an authorized user on a card that has a high limit, low balance and long, positive payment history.
 On the other hand, if the cardholder has a history of late payments and carrying a balance from month to month, you'd probably be better off adding your name to someone else's account.

 Avoid Unsecured Credit Cards After Bankruptcy

-Because of their fees, unsecured credit cards for bad credit typically are significantly more expensive than secured cards.
-There are plenty of secured cards that don’t charge annual fees.
-You also can get your security deposit returned as long as you pay your balances off in full every month, on time.
-But with these unsecured cards, the annual fee and other fees you pay won’t be returned.
+Because of their fees, unsecured credit cards for bad credit typically are more expensive than secured cards.
+There are plenty of secured cards that don’t charge annual fees, and you can get your security deposit returned as long as you pay your balances off in full every month.
+But with these unsecured cards, the fees you pay won’t be returned.